AFLplusplus/AFLplusplus/frida_mode/README.md

 devkit from the [FRIDA](https://github.com/frida/frida) project.
-One of the components of frida-gum is [Stalker](https://medium.com/@oleavr/anatomy-of-a-code-tracer-b081aadb0df8), this allows the dynamic instrumentation of running code for AARCH32, AARCH64, x86 and x64 architectutes.
+One of the components of frida-gum is [Stalker](https://medium.com/@oleavr/anatomy-of-a-code-tracer-b081aadb0df8), this allows the dynamic instrumentation of running code for AARCH32, AARCH64, x86 and x64 architectures.
 Implementation details can be found [here](https://frida.re/docs/stalker/).

 Dynamic instrumentation is used to augment the target application with similar coverage information to that inserted by `afl-gcc` or `afl-clang`.
-The shared library is also linked to the `compiler-rt` component of AFLplusplus to feedback this coverage information to AFL and also provide a fork server.
+The shared library is also linked to the `compiler-rt` component of AFLplusplus to feedback this coverage information to AFL++ and also provide a fork server.
 It also makes use of the FRIDA [prefetch](https://github.com/frida/frida-gum/blob/56dd9ba3ee9a5511b4b0c629394bf122775f1ab7/gum/gumstalker.h#L115) support to feedback instrumented blocks from the child to the parent using a shared memory region to avoid the need to regenerate instrumented blocks on each